 Hospital Pollution Prevention Bylaw

+To protect the environment and the wastewater system, hospitals are required to develop pollution prevention plans to reduce the discharge of pollutants into the wastewater system.
 Hospitals have the potential to discharge pollutants in their daily operations, such as pharmaceuticals, formalin and biomedical waste, that can negatively impact the wastewater system or water quality.
-This bylaw aims to reduce the amount of pollutants that hospitals discharge into the wastewater system, and ultimately, the environment.

 The bylaw applies to hospitals that are: